platinum355/i18n-ts-keys/README.md

 - 🚀 Destructure the keys constant
 - ✂️ Tree shaking
 - 🔍 Typing hints
-- ✍️ Exclude key entry errors
+- ✍️ Exclude errors in entering keys at the compilation stage

 ## Install